jeffsheets/blogsite/src/posts/2023-12-12-intellij-markdown-and-images.md

 ---

 IntelliJ is my go-to coding editor - and even though I tried [blogging with VSCode](https://sheetsj.com/blog/vscode-pasting-11ty-images/) my mind kept opening IntelliJ so I stopped fighting it.
 IntelliJ needs a few Markdown settings to make the developer experience friendly for content creation -- and especially pasting of images directly into md files.
 Once configured the overall usability flow is decent!

+> ==2024-01-24:== Shortly after writing this post I updated to the latest IntelliJ 2023.3.2 and the plugin is no longer compatible with this version.
+> It appears it stopped at version 2023.1.1.
+There's a [github issue](https://github.com/vsch/idea-multimarkdown/issues/935) but the developer
+> mentions in the readme that the project might be on hold.
+So for now I'm back to using the default IntelliJ Markdown capabilities.
+> I'm leaving this post up though, in hopes that it applies if/when the plugin is updated

 ---